 and vastly improved speeds and capacities, the traditional tower-based fixed wireless approach needs an overhaul.

-What is Mimosa GigaPoP?
+So what is a Mimosa Long Range Tower Deployment?
 Simply put, it enables massive scaling of subscribers and capacity at existing towers, as well as easy build-out of new tower locations closer to potential subscribers—all by smartly reusing scarce wireless spectrum resources.

 Because wireless spectrum is what is called a shared medium, there's a natural limit to the amount of airtime that can be shared before performance, and most importantly latency, suffers.
 There's a practical cap to the number of subscribers that can be added per sector.
 To add more subscribers at a tower, it's necessary to add more base station sectors—a challenging task in already crowded spectrum.